exoplatform/exo-documentation/docs/UsingPerkStore.rst

 How to access to Perk Store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can access to perkstore from the left navigation.
-By clicking on the appropriate icon, you will display all the available products in the store.
+You can access to Perk Store from the main navigation.
+By clicking on the shopping cart icon, you will see all the products available for you in the store.
 You can see your wallet balance in the toolbar as well as a search bar and a filter button that allow you to look for a specific product.

 |image0|